Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Once signed into the AMS, click on ‘Apply for a Grant’ from the left panel menu.
 Scroll down the list of opportunities.
 Under ‘Co-Investment Opportunities’ select ‘The Marten Bequest’.

-The type of questions we ask you to complete include:
+The type of questions we ask in the application form include:

 • your name and contact details